yonder-innovation/MailCore/mailcore.md

    CFNetwork.framework
 ~~~~~
 ![libraries](images/libraries.png)
-4. Under you app's target switch to Build Settings.
+4. Under your app's target, switch to Build Settings.
 Locate "Header Search Paths" in the Build Settings and add `../MailCore/include` Note: This assumes that the MailCore project has been checked out into a folder next to your project.
 ![buildsettings](images/buildsettings.png)
 5. You are now ready to use MailCore.
 To use MailCore add `#import <MailCore/MailCore.h>` to the top of your Objective-C files.

 ##  Adding MailCore to Your Mac Project [macadding]

-TODO
+1. First checkout the latest code and make sure you get the required submodules
+2. Locate MailCore.xcodeproj and add it to your project as a subproject.
+You can do this by dragging the Mailcore.xcodeproj file into your Xcode project.
+3. Navigate to your app's target and switch to your app's Build Phases.
+Once in Build Phases expand "Link Binary With Libraries" and click the + button.
+From there add MailCore.framework.
+4. While still under Build Phases click "Add Build Phase" in the lower right and select "Add Copy Files".
+A new copy files phase will be added, make sure the destination is set to "Frameworks".
+Now add MailCore.framework to that copy files phase by using the + button.
+4. Under your app's target, switch to Build Settings.
+Locate "Header Search Paths" in the Build Settings and add `../MailCore/include` Note: This assumes that the MailCore project has been checked out into a folder next to your project.
+5. You are now ready to use MailCore.
+To use MailCore add `#import <MailCore/MailCore.h>` to the top of your Objective-C files.

 ## Migrating to Version 1.0 [migrating]